907sjl/referrals_powerbi/README.md

 ```
 This measure is assigned to the bar chart visual as the X-axis.
 ![X-axis of volume sent](images/volume_sent_x_axis.jpg)
 This allows multiple, separate measures like the ones shown above to appear side-by-side as bars with labels in the Y-axis.
-This also allows measures to be included using the filter on the visuals.
+This also allows measures to be included using filters on the visual.
 ![Filters on volume sent](images/volume_sent_x_measure_filter.jpg)
-This visual includes all measures with an attribute value of Sent in the Milestone column.
-If this report were also published interactively in the cloud service this could also introduce interesting capabilities for the viewer to customize the page.
+This visual includes all measures with an attribute value of **Sent** in the **Milestone** column.
+If this report is published interactively in the cloud service this also introduces interesting capabilities for the viewer to customize the page.

 ### Display Folders for Data Elements